j2zhao/tablevault/docs/concepts/setup.md

 ```

 !!! note "Unique Process Name"
-    Processes are considered a unique type of item lists.
-The process name is user defined, but must be unique among all item lists in a TableVault repository.
+    Processes are considered a unique type of item list.
+The process name is user-defined but must be unique among all item lists in a TableVault repository.

 ### Full Initialization with Custom Parameters